RustInFinance/etradeTaxReturnHelper/README.md

 1. How to install this project?
     1. For Windows OS you can download binary (zip archive holding executable) from [releases](https://github.com/jczaja/e-trade-tax-return-pl-helper/releases) webpage.
 Place executable in the same directory as desired e-trade documents.
 Open Windows terminal (command prompt or powershell) and type `etradeTaxReturnHelper.exe *.pdf *.xlsx`

-    2. For Linux you need Rust and Cargo installed and then you can install this project (crate):
+    2. For Linux and MacOS you need Rust and Cargo installed and then you can install this project (crate):
             `cargo install etradeTaxReturnHelper`
     3. For Linux where there is no X server or no priviligies to install system dependencies then you could try to install non-GUI version:
            `cargo install  etradeTaxReturnHelper --no-default-features`